RestorationsSOS.com - Fire and Water Damage Restoration

 Smart Tips for Water Damage Prevention in the Attic:

-- Ensure there is adequate ventilation in the attic and crawl spaces and overhang areas.
+- Ensure there is adequate ventilation in the attic as well as crawlspaces and overhang areas.

-- Attic pipes must be well insulated as they are most susceptible to freezing.
+- Attic pipes must be well insulated as they are very susceptible to freezing.

-- During cold seasons, the attic should be five to ten degrees warmer than the outside air to prevent ice from melting on the roof.
+- During cold seasons, the attic should be five to ten degrees warmer than the outside air to prevent ice from forming on the roof.

 - Be aware of seasonal moisture problems and check the attic routinely.